Jokin Aranbarri: Managerial career

 Shortly after retiring, Aranbarri was named manager of SD Eibar's Cadete Honor squad.
 He took over the Juvenil squad in August 2019, before being named at the helm of the farm team CD Vitoria on 2 June 2021.

 On 8 May 2024, Aranbarri announced he would depart the Armeros at the end of the season, in which Vitoria achieved promotion to Segunda Federación.
 On 6 June, he joined the structure of Athletic Bilbao, after being named in charge of the reserves in Primera Federación.

+On 28 May 2026, Aranbarri left Bilbao Athletic, and was appointed at the helm of Segunda División side SD Eibar on 20 June.